AFC Bournemouth 1 Fulham 0

 The context

 Our long-awaited 92nd League ground.
-It seemed hard to believe we were finally here.
+It was hard to believe after trying for so long.
 Dean Court’s modest size made tickets almost impossibly scarce, so John and I – after years of frustration – eventually gave in and trekked here last November for a women’s game.
 This secured the precious loyalty points that qualified us for tonight’s basic hospitality package.

 The history